amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 3. Add a new MediaConvert template and use it in a ruleMapping.
 You can find details on how to create custom templates in the [MediaConvert documentation](https://docs.aws.amazon.com/mediaconvert/latest/ug/working-with-job-templates.html).

-# Conclusion

-You have successfully completed the Rules Based Encoding workshop!
-At this point, you should have a feel for how to modify the internals of the Video on Demand on AWS solution as well as  how the VOD solution might work as part of a larger application.

-What you accomplished:

-1. Changed the Video on Demand on AWS solution user interface from Video to Metadata inputs.
-2. Deployed and configured a serverless web application for creating named expressions, called **_Mediainfo Rules_**, that can be evaluated against facts from Mediainfo metadata for a video.
-3. Deployed and inspected a **_MediainfoRulesEngineProfiler_** lambda function that uses Mediainfo metadata for a specific video and evaluates a list of Mediainfo Rules to select a MediaConvert job template to use to process the video.
-4. Changed the Video on Demand on AWS solution to use the MediainfoRulesEngineProfiler lambda in place of the existing logic to select a job template.

-Thank you for completing the workshop!

 # Cleanup